Mary Stanton

-Mary Stanton (born 1947 in Winter Park, Florida) is an American author most famous for her eight-volume children's fantasy series Unicorns of Balinor.
+Mary Stanton (born 1947 in Winter Park, Florida) is an American author known for her eight-volume children's fantasy series Unicorns of Balinor.
 Writing under the pseudonym Claudia Bishop, she is also the author of 14 mystery novels in the Hemlock Falls series published by Berkley Prime Crime, three novels in the Casebooks of Dr. Mckenzie mystery series, and the senior editor of three mystery story anthologies: Death Dines At Eight-Thirty, Death Dines In, and A Merry Band of Murderers.

 Biography

 Stanton is the eldest daughter of William Bishop Whitaker and Carole Whitaker who were both college professors for parts of their career.
-Her father at the time of her birth was the Dean of men at Rollins College.
+Her father at the time of her birth was the Dean of Men at Rollins College.
 When William Whitaker was recruited back into the Navy in the early 1950s he and his family were posted to Japan.
 Leaving active Naval service for the Reserves and a position in the State Department, Whitaker was posted to Hawaii where he occupied a position as Director of Educational Services for Southeast Asia.

-She grew up in Hawaii and graduated from Kailua High School and left the island for undergraduate school in the late 1960s.
+May Stanton grew up in Hawaii and graduated from Kailua High School and left the island for undergraduate school in the late 1960s.
 She attended St. Olaf College in Northfield, Minnesota and she received a B.A. philosophy and literature from the University of Minnesota.
 She also attended a year of law school and a year of graduate school majoring in rehabilitation therapies.
-She worked for a number of jobs in Minnesota including a year as a nightclub singer, a medical examiner for Social Security, a claims adjuster and a Director of Volunteer Services at Hostings State Hospital.
+She worked a number of jobs in Minnesota including a year as a nightclub singer, a medical examiner for Social Security, a claims adjuster and a Director of Volunteer Services at Hostings State Hospital.

 In 1967, she married Robert Tom Nelson but the marriage ended in 1973 as a divorce with no children.
-In the mid 1970s, Mary Stanton left Minnesota for Rochester, New York to work for Aetna Life & Casualty Insurance Companies.
-In 1974, she married Robert J. Stanton Esquire of Walworth, New York but the marriage ended in another divorce in 1999.
+In the mid-1970s, Mary Stanton left Minnesota for Rochester, New York to work for Aetna Life & Casualty Insurance Companies.
+In 1974, she married Robert J. Stanton of Walworth, New York but the marriage ended in another divorce in 1999.
 From the marriage there were three stepchildren; John Robert Stanton, Harry Cole Stanton, and Julie Stanton Schwartz.